katgit/VideoRecordings/README.md

 ## Remux

 If the recordings are generated in the mkv format, use the "Remux" in OBS to convert them into mp4 format: File -> Remux Recordings

+## Importing into Premiere Pro

+Once you have your files in .mp4 or .mov format, here is what you do first:

+1. **Create a New Project**: Open Premiere, click "New Project," and name it (e.g., Merged_Data_Videos).
+2. **Importing**: Double-click in the Project Panel (bottom left) or press Ctrl+I (Cmd+I on Mac) and select all your converted files.
+3. **Create a Sequence**: Drag your first clip onto the Timeline panel.
+This automatically creates a "Sequence" that matches your video's resolution and frame rate.
+4. **Arrange and Merge**: Drag the rest of your clips onto the timeline, snapping them end-to-end in the order you want them to appear.